ernest-bruce/human-internet/humanity/humanity.md

 · and, even after many perfunctory apologies, they continue to misbehave

 ---
-humanity needs a better internet, one that guarantees verifiable identity, strong privacy, and reliable security, so that the companies who operate in it but still fail to protect people’s identity and data—due to negligence, incompetence, or criminality—can be *immediately* admonished or punished
+humanity needs a better internet, one that guarantees verifiable identity, strong privacy, and reliable security, so that the companies who operate in it but still fail to protect peoples identity and data—due to negligence, incompetence, or criminality—can be *immediately* admonished or punished
 · new, powerful and influential entities are being formed all the time, including [travel and lodging specialists](https://qz.com/1567574/airbnb-is-buying-hoteltonight "Quartz: Airbnb is buying into the hotel industry by acquiring HotelTonight"), [entertainment powerhouses](https://www.nytimes.com/2019/03/20/business/media/walt-disney-21st-century-fox-deal.html "The New York Times: Disney Moves From Behemoth to Colossus With Closing of Fox Deal"), and [media conglomerates](https://www.businessinsider.com/att-time-warner-acquisition-what-it-will-own-2018-6 "Business Insider: Here's everything AT&T will own after it buys Time Warner")
-· but the people whose data these new businesses manage are seldom informed of their data’s new managers, whom may not offer the same level of data_protection that the original entities provided
+· but the people whose data these new businesses manage are seldom informed of their data’s new managers, who may not offer the same level of data_protection that the original entities provided

-in addition to the assets, expertise, and reach companies acquire to improve their business prospects, they obtain control over the personal_data of large numbers of individuals who rely on them to carry out their digital_lives, and the business_data of business_entities who rely on them to carry-out their missions
+in addition to the assets, expertise, and reach companies acquire to improve their business prospects, they obtain control over the [**personal_data**][personal_data] of large numbers of individuals who rely on them to carry out their digital lives, and the business_data of business_entities who rely on them to carry out their missions
 · **[Airbnb,][Airbnb]** with its purchase of **[HotelTonight,][HotelTonight]** gains access to the locations and travel plans of HotelTonight’s human customers, which helps Airbnb but may be detrimental to the privacy and security of HotelTonight’s customers
 · control over more personal information may help Airbnb grow its business and make it more attractive to investors
-· however, while HotelTonight appears to [respect](https://build.hoteltonight.com/handle-with-care-using-data-responsibly-9a0e6bcc5710) its human customer’s data, Airbnb’s track record in that respect is [not great](https://www.theverge.com/2017/4/14/15308736/airbnb-multi-device-authentication-security-hackers "The Verge: Airbnb adds new security measures to prevent"), which makes the new entity’s effectiveness at keeping personal information secure an unknown quantity
+· however, while HotelTonight appears to [respect](https://build.hoteltonight.com/handle-with-care-using-data-responsibly-9a0e6bcc5710  "Hotel Tonight: Handle with Care — Using Data Responsibly") its human customer’s data, Airbnb’s track record in that respect is [not great](https://www.theverge.com/2017/4/14/15308736/airbnb-multi-device-authentication-security-hackers "The Verge: Airbnb adds new security measures to prevent"), which makes the new entity’s effectiveness at keeping personal information secure an unknown quantity
 · therefore, after the merger, the security of the personal_data under HotelTonight’s control may be diminished in the newly formed entity
-· this situation does not instill confidence in the security of the expanded collection of personal_data under the control of the new entity
+· this situation does not instill confidence in the security and safety of the expanded collection of personal_data under the control of the new entity

 HotelTonight’s human customers were not consulted about the new entity’s use of their personal information, which includes payment information
 · but it did not need to do so because those customers *agreed* that HotelTonight could share their personal_data with potential buyers and investors on its [privacy_policy:](https://www.hoteltonight.com/terms-of-use/privacy-policy "HotelTonight Privacy Policy")